-You and your dog are in your car headed to the dog park, when suddenly he’s not looking so good.
-Before you know it, those biscuits you gave him when he hopped into the car have reappeared -- in the mess he vomited all over your leather seats.
+You and your dog are in your car headed to the dog park, when suddenly they are not looking so good.
+Before you know it, those biscuits you gave them when they hopped into the car have reappeared -- in the mess they vomited all over your leather seats.

 As you’ve probably already figured out, dog motion sickness is real, and it can make even the shortest trips stressful for you and your pooch.
 Fortunately, there are things you can do to quell your pup’s nausea, from conditioning your dog to car rides to using dog motion sickness medications.

 Dog motion sickness is more commonly seen in puppies and young dogs than in older dogs, just as carsickness afflicts more children than adults.
 The reason for this is because the ear structures used for balance aren’t fully developed in puppies.
 This isn’t to say that all dogs will outgrow travel sickness, though many will.